Peanut oil is high in vitamin E but also rich in omega-6 fats. Learn the pros, cons, and how to use it safely.

 While peanut oil may have some health benefits, it also has some significant drawbacks.

-This article takes a detailed look at peanut oil to find out if it is a healthy or unhealthy choice.
+This article looks at peanut oil to determine whether it is a healthy or unhealthy choice.

 Peanut oil, also referred to as groundnut oil or arachis oil, is a vegetable-derived oil made from the edible seeds of the peanut plant.